zarplata/zabbix-agent-extension-rabbitmq/README.md

 ## Make dependencies

-  - Golang (please refer to your Linux distribution documentation for Golang installation)
+  - Golang >= 1.11 (please refer to your Linux distribution documentation for Golang installation)
-  - Golang dependency management tool [https://github.com/golang/dep](https://github.com/golang/dep)

 ## Installation